felix-lyx/prose/prose_ode/README.md

 # PROSE: Predicting Multiple Operators and Symbolic Expressions using Multimodal Transformers

-This folder contains code for the paper [PROSE: Predicting Multiple Operators and Symbolic Expressions using Multimodal Transformers](https://arxiv.org/abs/2309.16816).
-See also the [UCLA CAM Reports](https://ww3.math.ucla.edu/wp-content/uploads/2023/10/PROSE_cam.pdf).
+This folder contains code for the paper [PROSE: Predicting Multiple Operators and Symbolic Expressions using Multimodal Transformers](https://doi.org/10.1016/j.neunet.2024.106707).

 The code is based on the repositories [Deep Symbolic Regression](https://github.com/facebookresearch/symbolicregression) and [Deep Learning for Symbolic Mathematics](https://github.com/facebookresearch/SymbolicMathematics).